marklogic-community/mongo2marklogic/sample/README.md

     /7C46DEC3597CD99B1CFA294B.json
     /4F194E4C65E72B0E99C89375.json

+because mongo2marklogic assigns URIs to documents using a random string.
-To see a single tweet,
+To find a single tweet, you can look it up by its URI,

     % curl -s --anyauth --user 'user:password' \
         'http://localhost:8003/v1/documents?uri=/4F194E4C65E72B0E99C89375.json&format=json' | json

-To find a tweet based on it's Mongo `_id`, do
+To find a tweet based on it's Mongo `_id`, you can use the `keyvalue` end point as:

     % curl -s --anyauth --user 'user:password' \
         'http://localhost:8003/v1/keyvalue?key=_id&value=51144AC2892B1877BF620695&format=json' | json results | json -a uri

-To find all the tweets that have the word `niners` OR `ravens` in them, do
+The REST API's `search` endpoint is quite powerful and flexible, yet it has a simple API for doing google-style searches.
+For example, to find all the tweets that have the word `niners` OR `ravens` (case insensitive) in them, you can do

     % curl -s --anyauth --user 'user:password' 'http://localhost:8003/v1/search?q=niners%20OR%20ravens&format=json' |\
          json results